furiousteabag/asmirnov.xyz/content/askguru.md

 date: none
 ---

+## Converging to the idea

+Applying tools like ChatGPT to customer support was a pretty obvious idea.
+It promised to benefit both customers using self-service FAQs and agents by speeding up responses and reducing the need for first-line support.
+So, we started digging in.

+We developed a prototype and reached out to industry experts for feedback.
+This eventually led us to [LiveChat incubator](https://incubator.text.com/){target="\_blank"} where LiveChat agents tested our agent assistant tool (this tool later became an [app on the LiveChat marketplace](https://www.livechat.com/marketplace/apps/askguru/){target="\_blank"}).
+From these tests it became clear that leveraging internal documents and previous chats improves the chatbot's ability to respond accurately without involving an agent.
+It worked great for answering straightforward questions like "What's the maximum file size for upload?" but at the same time it struggled with action-oriented queries such as "I want to cancel my subscription.".
+Overall, we looked at this experiment as a positive sign and started thinking about our unique edge.

+Looking at AI customer support competitors like [Yuma](https://yuma.ai/){target="\_blank"}, [OpenSight](https://www.ycombinator.com/companies/opensight){target="\_blank"}, [Parabolic](https://www.growparabolic.com/){target="\_blank"}, we noticed that everyone was targeting end clients — teams responsible for customer support, individual merchants, or outsourcing companies.
+Howewer, we felt that this approach have a downside: most clients were already using customer support software like Zendesk, Intercom, and a long tail of smaller ones which meanth we should create numerous integrations similar to our LiveChat collaboration.
+But large software providers would inevitably introduce native AI features, which would always outperform non-native marketplace apps.
+Indeed, we saw signs that LiveChat was developing its own AI solutions ^[[LiveChat existing and upcoming AI features (livechat.com)](https://www.livechat.com/features/ai/){target="\_blank"}], making us realize that our marketplace app might eventually become redundant over time.

+This realization led us to a hypothesis that was driving the development of AskGuru for these months: **SMBs in the Customer support and Knowledge Management software development fields, who have the resources but lack the engineering capacity, would prefer to buy ready-to-use AI tools rather than develop them in-house**.
+We believed it was crucial for these smaller CS/KMS providers to integrate ChatGPT-powered features immediately for automatic Q&A, dialogue summarization, semantic retrieval, and more.
+This urgency comes from observing major players like Intercom, Zendesk, and Zoho rapidly incorporating AI into their offerings ^[[Revolutionizing CS/CX: Market overview (askguru.ai/blog)](https://www.askguru.ai/blog/revolutionizing-cs-cx-a-deep-dive-into-the-ai-capabilities-of-leading-cs-cx-software-providers){target="\_blank"}], with smaller companies likely to follow suit.

 ## Tech details

 The main value proposition of AskGuru is Q&A over PDFs, crawled websites, markdown, and plain text files.
 We've enhanced this with several features: